TomyCesaille/poto-siril/README.md

 Usually, the pre-processing is a multi-step journey.
 The most usual case is to pre-process lights, eliminate bad ones in Siril directly, and go back to Poto-Siril to batch-run the stacking.

 You can chain multiple scripts to achieve the desired result.
-See [src/process/mono_processing_process/README.md](src/process/mono_processing_process/README.md) for a full example of a pre-processing pipeline.
+See [src/pipeline/Mono_Preprocessing/README.md](src/pipeline/Mono_Preprocessing/README.md) for a full example of a pre-processing pipeline.

 #### Create your own

-You can easily create your own by following the [mono_processing_process](src/process/mono_processing_process) example.
+You can easily create your own by following the [Mono_Preprocessing pipeline](src/pipeline/Mono_Preprocessing) example.

 Some remarks about **Poto-Siril script templates**: